IQSS/datafest/02_Github_Desktop.md

 > **Text Editors:**
 >
-> When creating a plain text document, you will want to use a text editor like TextWrangler (Mac) or NotePad++ (Windows) instead of Microscoft Word or the default text editors.
+> When creating a plain text document, you will want to use a text editor like TextWrangler/Sublime Text (Mac) or NotePad++ (Windows) instead of Microscoft Word or the default text editors.
 You will also want to make sure that you save it as plain text.
 There are a [large number of free and paid text editors available](https://en.wikipedia.org/wiki/List_of_text_editors) to choose from.

-In the context of Github Desktop the **add** command to place changes in the *staging area* is transparent to us.
-You can "place/add" several changes in the staging area, and only **commit** when you are ready.
+In the context of GitKraken when you **stage** your changes, it is similar to the **add** command on the command line.
+You can "add" several changes in the staging area, and only **commit** when you are ready.

 As we did with our previous initial commit, include a change message, and click on the Commit button: